 You have one meal a day and replace the rest of your food with up to 16 pots of baby food a day, to cleanse your body of all toxins.
 Really?
 Apparently, Lady Gaga has already tried it, but we can expect almost anything from someone who wore a dress made entirely in raw beef!

 Studies have shown that common-sense is the best diet!
-To lead a long and healthy life you should eat a little of everything and nothing in excess.
+To lead a long and healthy life, you should eat a little of everything and nothing in excess.
 Fresh fruits and vegetables, fish, chicken, eggs, seafood, and some red meat too.
 Don’t forget the whole grains, nuts, olive oil.
 If you can, give preference to bio, locally grown and seasonal food.
 Sugar and alcohol should be consumed with moderation.
 Think of diversity and variety of colours, and avoid frying and deep-frying when preparing your meals.
 And of course, drink plenty of water!

-But if you think preparing a healthy meal is too time-consuming and you couldn’t be bothered, you can always try the Tapeworm diet that was quite popular in the early 20th century: you swallow a pill containing a parasite, the baby worm will eat all you eat, this means you can eat as much as you want and still lose weight.
+But if you think preparing a healthy meal is too time-consuming and you couldn’t be bothered, you can always try the Tapeworm diet.
+The diet was quite popular in the early 20th century: you swallow a pill containing a parasite, the baby worm will eat all you eat, this means you can eat as much as you want and still lose weight.
 This crazy diet began in the Victorian Era and has already been banned; please, do not try it at home, darlings!